valentinbotog/inverter/README.md

   <!--[ subtitle ]-->
   <p>
     This is an example of the content block named subtitle.
 This content is editable via CMS, please go to website <%= link_to 'admin', admin_path %> and check how it can be changed.</p>
   <!--END-->

   <!--[ body ]-->
   <p>
     Blocks could have not only plain HTML but a Ruby template code as well.
 For example these links below are going to be rendered and saved as HTML links in the models.
-You can access <%= link_to 'welcome', page_path('welcome') %> &amp; <%= link_to 'about', page_path('about') %> pages.
+You can access <%= link_to 'welcome', page_path('welcome') %> &amp;
+    <%= link_to 'about', page_path('about') %> pages.</p>
   <!--END-->

   <!--[ footer ]-->
   <p>
     This is an example of the content block named footer.
 This content is editable via CMS, please go to website <%= link_to 'admin', admin_path %> and check how it can be changed.</p>
   <!--END-->
   ```